The extended well testing on the Mero field was carried out by the Pioneiro de Libra FPSO. Credit: Teekay.

 As the project is being developed in four phases, it involves the development of four FPSO units to produce and process the oil extracted from the wells in each respective area.

-The project will implement Petrobras’ high-pressure separation technology, known as HISEP.
 The unique technology aims to segregate carbon dioxide (CO₂)-rich gas from oil for reinjection into the seabed, which will reduce the amount of gas entering the FPSOs while enhancing oil production as well as the field’s efficiency.

-Details of Mero-1 FPSO
+Details of Mero-1

 Named Guanabara MV31, the FPSO is operated by MODEC.
 It has a water injection capacity of 225,000 barrels a day and storage capacity of 1.4 million barrels of crude oil.
-Deployed at a water depth of 1,930m, roughly 150km off the coast of Rio de Janeiro, the unit features a spread mooring system.
+Deployed at a water depth of 1,930m, 150km off the coast of Rio de Janeiro, the unit features a spread mooring system.

 The FPSO is integrated with a gas reinjection system to maintain pressure and enhance oil recovery.
-Mero-1 is also part of a carbon capture, utilisation and storage (CCUS) project.
+Mero-1 is also part of a carbon capture, utilisation and storage project.

-Mero-2 FPSO details
+Mero-2 details

 It is owned by SBM Offshore (SBM, 64.5%), Mitsubishi (20%) and Nippon Yusen Kabushiki Kaisha (15.5%).

-Mero-3 FPSO details
+Mero-3 details

-Mero-4 FPSO details
+Mero-4 details

-The fourth definitive production unit, FPSO Alexandre de Gusmão, will be deployed 160km off Arraial do Cabo, Rio de Janeiro.
 The FID for the fourth phase of development (Mero-4) was taken in August 2021.

 Contractors involved

 The company also provided the topsides, processing equipment, hull and marine systems for the development.
+The FPSO is operated by the company and chartered for 22 years.

 Petrobras entered a contract with SBM for the lease and operation of the second platform, FPSO Sepetiba, in December 2019.
 In the same month, SBM formed a joint venture (JV) with Mitsubishi and Nippon Yusen Kabushiki Kaisha for the charter, operation and maintenance of FPSO Sepetiba.